 Freyberg also fought in World War II where he ultimately rose to the rank of Lieutenant-General before finally retiring with four Distinguished Service Orders along with his Victoria Cross.
-If the Ham Brooks character in the Doc Savage stories was patterned after Bernard Freyberg he would have been age forty four in 1933 when the stories began.
+If the Ham Brooks character in the Doc Savage stories was patterned after Bernard Freyberg, he would have been age forty-four in 1933 when the stories began.
 That is not an unreasonable age for a man in good physical condition to be doing the kinds of things that were generally occurring in the Doc Savage stories at that time.
-Freyberg himself validate the veracity of this argument by his own his military service in World War II.
+Freyberg himself validated the veracity of this argument by his own military service in World War II.
 Using this as a basis, Ham Brooks would then have been age sixty in 1949 when the series ended.

 Just as Bernard Freyberg provided a military template for Brigadier General Theodore Marley Brooks so does a remarkable lawyer provide a similar legal superstructure to base the legal portion of the Ham Brooks personality.
 William Cromwell was a brilliant attorney who graduated from Columbia Law School in 1876.
 Working as a clerk for notable attorney Algeron Sullivan while in law school, Cromwell went on to become a partner with Sullivan & Cromwell in 1879.
 Cromwell made his fortune by being one of the first of a new breed of corporate lawyers.
 His knowledge of accounting and business practices enabled him to solve complex legal problems while earning handsome fees for doing so.
 The lawyer had a reputation for planning against all possible contingences and was nicknamed “the fox.”